Mariel Molino

 Mariel Molino (born December 18, 1992) is an American actress.
 She has performed in both Spanish-language and English-language theatrical productions.
 She starred in Amazon's first original film for Mexico.
-She was cast in a main role as Agent Lala Dominguez inNCIS: Origins.
+She was cast in a main role as Agent Lala Dominguez in NCIS: Origins.

 Biography

 Molino has Mexican and Jewish heritage.
 Her mother's family has Mexican and Spanish heritage.
 Her father's parents were Jewish Austrians who fled The Holocaust to Mexico because it had the most affordable travel visas.
 Her parents moved from Mexico City to San Diego.
 She has described herself as a "white Latina."
 She was born in San Diego, California, as the youngest of four, including two older brothers.
 Molino was raised in Coronado, California.
 Her earliest stage play appearance was at age 6.
 An elementary school production of The Wizard of Oz in which she was cast as Crow Number 6, cemented her interest in acting.
 At The Academy of Our Lady of Peace Molino appeared in school musicals such as Grease and Hairspray.
 Her father, who supported her creativity, died when she was 15.
 Among her early television experiences was earning an invitation to a birthday party aired on MTV's My Super Sweet 16, in which she did get some screen time at age 19.
 Molino did some early modeling jobs.
 She attended Loyola Marymount University.

 Born Mariel Chantal Oberwager, Molino changed her name to honor her Mexican heritage using the name of her family's bakery, El Molino.
 Her mother's bakery is in Tijuana.
 Molino and her mother operated it during the COVID-19 pandemic to provide sustenance to its community.
 In 2021, she split time between San Diego and Mexico City.
 By the beginning of 2023, she was able to afford to move out of her mom's house.
 As of 2024, she split time between Los Angeles and Mexico City.